jina-ai/finetuner/docs/2_step_by_step/2_2_experiment_and_run.md

 ```

 Please note that these two arguments are `Optional`.
-Finetuner will use the current working directory as default `experiment_name`,
+Finetuner will use the current working directory as a default `experiment_name`,
 and generate a random `run_name` for you.